 Once In the City.
-Founded as Jernigan in 1875, and home to about 255,000 people with a metropolitan area of just under 3 million, Orlando was named for Orlando Reeves, an American soldier who was killed within what is now the city limits during the Second Seminole War in 1835.
+Founded as Jernigan in 1875, and home to about 280,000 people with a metropolitan area of over 3.1 million, Orlando was named for Orlando Reeves, an American soldier who was killed within what is now the city limits during the Second Seminole War in 1835.

 The sales tax in Florida is 6 percent, and an additional 6 percent is placed on all hotel rooms.
 ZIP Codes in the Orlando area start with the digits 321, 327, 328, 329 and 347.
 The Area Code is 407, with 321 overlaid.
 Central Blvd. divides city addresses into North and South, and Orange Avenue divides them into East and West.

 Lynx is the local bus service.
 A single ride is $2.00.
-Orlando recently began their SunRail commuter service, which, by sometime next year, will extend, north-to-south, from DeLand in the north to Poinciana in the south.
+In 2014, Orlando began their SunRail commuter service, which, later this year, will extend, north-to-south, from DeLand in the north to Poinciana in the south.
 (For the moment, it runs from DeBary to Sand Lake Road.)
-They also want to expand to the airport, and to Daytona Beach; the former will happen next year, but the later remains only a plan.
+They also want to expand to the airport, and to Daytona Beach; the former is expected to open in 2019, but the later remains only a plan.

 A SunRail train in downtown Orlando